Interface#

 Best practices#

-• Use asynchronous operations for batch configurations to improve performance
+• Use asynchronous mode for fire-and-forget batch operations.

-• Always check return values when using synchronous mode
+• Always check return values in synchronous mode.

-• Use InterfaceManager listeners to track interface changes
+• Use InterfaceManager listeners to react to interface changes.

 Summary#